joe-nas/haploplotR/README.md

 ## To do:
 - import1000GData.R needs a rewrite using VariantAnnotation as WhopGenome is no longer maintained
-- write a decent howto, how to visualize
+- write a decent how to, how to visualize
 - tidy up roxygen
 - tidy up remove:
   - obsolete/analysis.R